akgd/power-automate-snippets/README.md

-# Snippets and reminders for Microsoft Power Automate
+# Expressions, formulas, and reminders for Power Automate

-Expressions, forumlas, and reminders for Power Automate.